jadounrahul/kartsnms/doc/Developing/Code-Structure.md

 ### doc/

-This is the location of all the documentation for LibreNMS, this is in GitHub markdown format and can be viewed [online](@= config.site_url =@)
+This is the location of all the documentation for KartsNMS, this is in GitHub markdown format and can be viewed [online](@= config.site_url =@)

 ### app/

 Most Laravel and Eloquent classes should be under this directory.

-### LibreNMS/
+### KartsNMS/

 Classes that don't belong to the Laravel application belong in this directory, with a directory structure that matches the namespace.
 One